UNITED to Reduce Poverty in Lewis County

-United Way of Lewis County has evolved from its roots as a fundraising organization to a critical community impact organization mobilizing local partners - including businesses, community leaders, and community residents - to break the cycle of poverty and expand opportunities for people to become self-sufficient.
+United Way of Lewis County is a lead sponsor, fundraiser, and developer of community projects.
+United Way has shifted from its roots as fundraising organization to a critical community impact organization.
+United Way mobilizes, county partners - including businesses, community leaders, school districts and community residents - to break the cycle of poverty by expanding tangible programs and creating opportunities for people to become self-sufficient.

 Early experiences influence rapid brain development and set a foundation for lifelong success.